Printed circuit board+Pogo pins=Test jig.

 Connections to the board are made with these Mill-Max Pogo Pins.
 These pins will compress to just under 10mm, and are designed to be used with 10mm board-to-board clearance.
 10mm hex standoffs are used to mount the circuit board to the jig at the correct height.

 The pogo pins mate with 1mm circular test points built into the bottom of the circuit board.

 Getting the pogo-pins precisely aligned:

+How to get the pogo-pins to hit their target pads precisely?
 If you try to solder the pogo-pins in one-by-one, they will all be horribly crooked, not centered, and will miss the small 1mm test pads on the bottom of the board.
-THE TRICK: Use another test-jig circuit board to hold the pins in perfect alignment while you solder them in place.
-If you ordered your board from a house like JLCPCB or PCBWay, they have a minimum order quantity of five, so you should have four extra boards on hand.
+THE TRICK: Use another test-jig circuit board to hold the pins in perfect alignment while you solder the pins in place, like a pogo-pin sandwich.
 So, before soldering anything…

 Pogo Pins: Mill-Max 0978-0-15-20-75-14-11-0 (Suggested PCB footprint: A 1.9mm round pad with a 0.5mm drill)

 Hex Standoffs, 10mm, M3 5.5mm drive: Keystone 24403